 - Never check for updates (Not Recommended)

 These options provided a way to defer updates until we had enough time to download and install them or to have them downloaded automatically and then install them at a time we wish.
-These options are not present in Windows 10 Update & Security Settings.
+These options are not present in Windows 11/10 Update & Security Settings now.

 Microsoft has explained that it will provide updates in two distinct methods for its two distinct types of clients.

-The other ring of users are the enterprise users who will have the option to delay updates, so that they can hold it to the time when they are free.
-Microsoft said it will push updates to such users less frequently, so that they are faced with a minimum down time.
+The other ring of users are Enterprise users who will have the option to delay updates so that they can hold it to the time when they are free.
+Microsoft said it would push updates to such users less frequently so that they are faced with minimum downtime.
 These are the corporates and real-time users such as hospitals and ATMs etc.

 Thus, you are stuck.
-Windows 10 will keep on downloading updates as soon as they are available and will occupy your computer resources, when you may not want it too.
+Windows 11/10 will keep on downloading updates as soon as they are available and will occupy your computer resources, when you may not want it too.
 Some of us will want to keep the automatic downloads to be stopped so that we can install the updates manually when free – when we are not working on something urgent.
-That is to say, some users would want the liberty and option to download and install updates when they want and not when Microsoft provides it.
+That is to say; some users would want the liberty and option to download and install updates when they want and not when Microsoft provides them.